 Running is one of the best fitness activities you can do for your body.
 It also gives your body a beating unlike any other endurance sport.
-Most habitual runners have experienced some kind of injury, whether it is a minor muscle strain or chronic knee pain.
+Most runners have experienced some kind of injury, whether it is a minor muscle strain or chronic knee pain.
 Mention Achilles tendinopathy or plantar fasciitis in a room full of runners, and you are sure to get plenty of knowing looks.

 Whether you are just starting out or have running experience, take some time to familiarize yourself with common injuries and how to prevent them.

 In running, these are usually chronic overuse injuries.
 Most runners experience either lateral pain or patellar pain.
 Knee injuries can be caused by improper running form, wearing the wrong athletic shoes, or running too much when your body is not ready.
-You can help prevent knee injuries by performing stretching and strengthening exercises for the hip and thigh areas, slowly building up your running time, and using proper form.
+You can help prevent knee injuries by doing stretching and strengthening exercises for the hip and thigh areas, slowly building up your running time, and using proper form.

 Most knee injuries can be treated with rest and ice.
 Do not start running until your knee pain is gone and you get clearance to start again from your doctor.
 Avoid activities that include jumping, twisting, pivoting, or climbing.
-If your knee pain does not disappear with rest and ice, you may have a more serious injury.
+If your knee pain does not improve with rest and ice, you may have a more serious injury.
 It may require further investigation, treatment, and/or physical therapy.

 Tendonitis is an inflammation of the tendon, while tendinosis involves microtears without inflammation.
 Although tendonitis is a less common injury than tendinosis, both can sideline your running game.
 Common causes are overuse, poor running technique and problems with the foot or ankle (like poor flexibility).
 Be aware that worn out, ill-fitting athletic shoes can contribute to these injuries.

-Some runners experience tightness and pain in their lower backs.
+Some runners get tightness and pain in their lower backs.
 This, like most running injuries, can be caused by the wrong or worn out shoes or incorrect form.
 Try strengthening your core muscles (back and abdominal muscles) and stretching your lower back.
 Consider changing to a softer running surface or alternating your running with other activities.

 Many experts suggest that running injuries often result from wearing the wrong athletic shoes.
 While lacing up the right pair of shoes will not turn you into a superstar, it could save you pain and suffering down the road.

 The goal is to find a shoe that allows you a neutral foot strike.
 If you tend to overpronate or oversupinate, you want to find a shoe that helps you back to the neutral position.
 Go to a store that specializes in running shoes.
 They will look at how you run and analyze the wear on your old running shoes.
-From there, they should be able to suggest a running shoe that is appropriate for you.
+From there, they should be able to suggest a running shoe that is right for you.